Your Partners

 In Asset Protection

-For those of you who are veterans or the spouse of a deceased veteran, Harris & Plottel, LLP can assist you in obtaining a monthly check from the Federal Veteran’s Administration commonly referred to as Veterans Aid & Attendance Benefits.
+For those of you who are veterans or the spouse of a deceased veteran, Harris & Plottel, LLP can discuss potential eligibility for the Federal Veteran’s Administration program commonly referred to as Veterans Aid & Attendance Benefits.
 We can navigate the various eligibility requirements for Veteran’s and Medi-Cal Planning because quite often they don’t go hand-in-hand.
 Most people do not take into consideration the conflicting requirements between Veterans and Medi-Cal Planning, nor do they consider the adverse effects improper planning can have on one’s estate plan, financial plan, or tax plan.
 Do not fall victim to unaccredited insurance salesmen requiring the purchase of an annuity in order to qualify.
 Each of the partners at Harris & Plottel, LLP are accredited attorneys by the Veteran’s Administration and can provide sound advice and strategies for you to qualify for these valuable benefits.

 The Veteran’s Administration (VA) Non-Service Connected Pension with Aid & Attendance (A&A) provides benefits for eligible veterans and/or their surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing and undressing or taking care of the needs of nature.
 Individuals who are blind or are in an Assisted Living Facility may also qualify.
 Aid and Attendance is for applicants who need financial help for in–home care, to pay for an assisted living facility or a nursing home.
 It is a non–service connected disability benefit, meaning the disability does not have to be a result of service.